Flounder vs Cod: Is One Better? Let’s Compare

 - Stick with similar fillets, whole fillet or cross section.

-- Stick with skinless or skin when the recipe calls for one.
+- Stick with skinless or skin when the recipe calls for one type of fish.

 The FDA and the EPA have warnings and suggestions regarding mercury levels in fish and how often to consume them 10.
 This is especially important for pregnant women, breastfeeding or for young toddlers and infants.

-They established a list of best choices, good choices and ones to avoid based on their mercury levels.
-Therefore does flounder or cod have more mercury?
+They established a list of best choices, good choices and fish to avoid based on their mercury levels.

-The cost of either flounder or cod will differ depending on the location, fresh or frozen and whether it’s farm raised or wild caught.
-Which is more expensive, flounder or cod?
+The cost of either fish will differ depending on the location, fresh or frozen and whether the fish is farm raised or wild caught.
+Let’s determine which fish costs more.

 Flounder is more expensive than cod.
 The average cost for cod is $12.99 per pound while the average cost for flounder is $14.49 per pound.
 The cost will vary depending on location, whether it is farm-raised or wild-caught, fresh or frozen.

-I checked Freshdirect for the current prices of each.
+First, I checked Freshdirect for the current prices of each fish.

 - $17.99 per pound